Intelehealth/intelehealth-fhir-prescription/README.md

-# intelehealth-path-prescription
+# intelehealth-fhir-prescription
-Repository for Path Prescription
+Repository for FHIR Prescription